slow-session/wellington.session.nz/regularsession-new.md

         "abc": {{ tune.abc | jsonify }}
     },
 };
 </script>
 {% endif %}

 <br />

-Recent slow session tunes of the week
+Recent regular session tunes of the week
 --------

 These are the <span id="tunesCount"></span> tunes we've been learning over the last couple of months.